Skip to content

 Issued / partially issuedMaterial has been dispatched (partially issued = some planned quantity remains to be issued)

-CompletedThe tracker confirms completion (after completion, it can still be edited and a next process added)
+CompletedThe tracker confirms completion (after completion, batches are locked — to change issue / stock-in batches, "Undo completion" first, see below; notes and unit price can still be edited directly, and a next process can still be added)

 CancelledThe outsourcing order is voided